markdonaho/garden-design/QUICK_START_GUIDE.md

 # 🚀 Quick Start Guide - Flutter Garden App

+Note: The canonical plan and step-by-step implementation are consolidated into `README.md` and `SESSION_IMPLEMENTATION_GUIDE.md`.
+This quick start remains as a lightweight onboarding reference; for authoritative steps and current status, see those files.
 **Get your garden planner app running in under 30 minutes!**

 ---